yitzamm/Kubernetes-and-EKS-with-Pulumi/infra/README.md

 5. Set your desired AWS region with `pulumi config set aws:region <region-name>`.
 6. Run `pulumi up`.

+**NOTE:** You'll see `Pulumi.test.yaml` and `Pulumi.prod.yaml` stack files in this repository.
+These are here for illustrative purposes (to tie back to the Pulumi blog series) and will not impact your ability to use the steps above _unless_ you use a stack name of "test" or "prod" for your stack.

 After the stack is finished deploying, use `pulumi stack output` to retrieve the Kubeconfig for the newly-created EKS cluster:

 ```shell